-The arrival of Apollo 11 on the moon, which was the first time in history that people had set foot in the outer world.
+The arrival of Apollo 11 on the moon, was the first time in history that people had set foot in the outer world.
 But the Earth’s only natural satellite is still relatively unknown to us after half a century, and its history and geography are still confusing – especially since it has not returned since 1972.

 Top Prime Day deals on Amazon for household items

 All of that is expected to change over the next decade as NASA and its partners intensify new efforts to return, with the goal of staying permanently this time.
 With new data collection methods and new self-analysis methods, some of our old questions can get answers soon.
 Here are six major scientific mysteries about the moon that are still awaiting fragmentation.

 “The fundamental question of how the moon is constructed, and how it relates to the Earth, is indeed the most important of all the unknown,” said Noah Petro, a research scientist at NASA’s Goddard Spaceflight Center in Greenbelt, Maryland, and a Lunar Reconnaissance Orbiter project scientist.
 “Everything else comes after that.”
 Thank you to Apollo 11 for giving us our first understanding of that mystery.

 The mission reclaimed the moon’s crust worth 50 pounds and began decades of ‘research’ focused on studying how the moon formed and originated.
 “I can’t stress the importance of returning those original samples to Apollo 11,” Peter said.
 “They set the stage for our full understanding of the moon.”

 Scientists have used it to come up with the most powerful model available: that the moon began as a sea of magma – a giant ball of molten mud – orbiting the Earth.
 This led to, decades later, the notion that the moon was released from Earth itself, when a massive massive object the size of Mars spewed out debris from space.
 Additional rock studies show the elements that make up the moon and also make up our planet, adding additional support to this view.